 The Spirit.
 Anglican practice is explicitly trinitarian in recognizing that there is One God who eternally exists in three persons, Father, Son and Holy Spirit.
 The third person of the Trinity, the Holy Spirit, dwells in all believers and serves as our point of contact with God.
 He is a person and not an "it."
 Whereas in the Old Testament days, the Father's action was primarily seen, and in the Gospels, the Son's work was boldly on display, in our time the Holy Spirit's work is most prominent.
 In returning to the Father, the Son sent the Spirit to remain with us.
 He is active in the lives of believers empowering us to accomplish God's will for us.
 We welcome his ministry in our worship services and our daily lives.

 Contact The Rev. Mike McDonald if you would like more information on Anglicanism.
-For a deeper insight into the Anglican faith and to learn more about Anglican traditions, we recommend reading The Anglican Way by Thomas McKenzie or attending our Anglican Explored class.
+The congregation is proud of its participation in the newly formed Anglican Church in North America and is a member of the Gulf Atlantic Diocese.
+For a deeper insight into the Anglican faith and to learn more about Anglican traditions, we recommend reading The Anglican Way by Thomas McKenzie.